abigailparkinson/XGBoost-glacier-modelling/README.md

 # XGBoost-glacier-modelling
-A project developed to assess and demonstrate the ability of XGBoost frameworks in glacier modelling.
-Included in this repository is the code to derive the data and the code for model development
+This repository contains the complete code, a workflow overview and documentation for a project assessing the performance of XGBoost frameworks in glacier modelling, looking specifically at the Bussemand catchment in Greenland.
+The project utilises several publicly available data sources to develop the XGBoost model